Tiny Matters

 https://rss.art19.com/tiny-matters

-Science shapes every part of our lives, but so much of its influence is overlooked or buried in the past.
-Tiny Matters is an award-winning podcast about tiny things — from molecules to microbes — that have a big and often surprising impact on society.
-From deadly diseases to forensic toxicology to the search for extraterrestrial life, hosts and former scientists Sam Jones and Deboki Chakravarti embrace the awe and messiness of science and its place in history and today, and how it could imp...
+Science shapes every facet of our lives, but so much of its influence is overlooked or buried in the past.
+Tiny Matters is an award-winning science podcast from the American Chemical Society about tiny things — from molecules to microbes — that have a big and often surprising impact on society, past and present.
+From deadly diseases to forensic toxicology to the search for extraterrestrial life, hosts and former scientists Sam Jones and Deboki Chakravarti embrace the awe and messiness of sci...

 View more